-Chamomile – A common one of those bee-friendly herbs, I love chamomile tea.
+A common one of those bee-friendly herbs, I love chamomile tea.
 I grow lots of chamomile and then dry the flowers to infuse later.

 And we all know that planting herbs that attract bees give us medicinal benefits to enjoy ourselves.

 The biggest benefit to chamomile is that it is calming and relaxing, relieving stress from the day.
 What’s not to love about that?
-But did you know that it also cures pain, inflamation, allergies and digestive issues?
+But did you know that it also cures pain, inflammation, allergies and digestive issues?

 Another thing I didn’t know about chamomile is that it’s widely used in self-care products, such as deodorants, shampoos and perfumes.
-Here’s some great products recommended by others that I now recommend for you to buy and try.

-Chicory – If you’re a coffee drinker, you might be especially interested in this one.
+If you’re a coffee drinker, you might be especially interested in this one.
 Who know that planting herbs that attract bees could also include an energy boost?

 Chickory does NOT contain caffeine but it is used as a coffee substitute because of it’s amazing caffeine-like properties.
 Yes!
 Sign me up!